This page is a short list of very basic stuff you might want to use as a starting point.

 - Firstly, a great little comic strip which explains the spectrum really well – I feel like this is something everyone should look at.

-- The National Autistic Society is a factual, UK-based resource on assessment and diagnosis procedures, and signs of autism.
-It’s not always written from an autistic point-of-view, but it’s a starting point – I would, however recommend looking at some of my recommended #ActuallyAutistic resources.
+- The National Autistic Society is a factual, UK-based charity – its website includes resources on assessment and diagnosis procedures, and signs of autism.
+It’s not always written from an autistic point-of-view, but it’s a starting point, and the charity increasingly does engage with autistics themselves in terms of input – I would, however recommend looking at some of my recommended #ActuallyAutistic resources.

 - Definitions of some commonly-used terms by writer Cynthia Kim